3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 When you reach the exit the cable car at Parque Arvi, you can wander around and explore the area.
 Honestly, there’s not a whole lot to do unless you are willing to drop some more money.

 You can walk about 30 minutes to a waterfall area.
-The waterfall was a fairly gentle cascade, but the stream was pretty, the path was nicely maintained, and there was a playground and picnic tables, and just general areas in nature to enjoy.
+The waterfall was a fairly gentle cascade, but the stream was pretty, the path was nicely maintained, and there was a playground and picnic tables and greenspaces.
 There is also a bus from this area that you can ride back into town (dropping you off near La Candelaria).

 For us, the funnest part of visiting Parque Arvi was the ride up to it.